giampaolo/psutil/docs/index.rst

     Return a named tuple with variable fields depending on the platform representing memory information about the process.
-    The "portable" fields available on all plaforms are `rss` and `vms`.
+    The "portable" fields available on all platforms are `rss` and `vms`.
     All numbers are expressed in bytes.

     +---------+---------+-------+---------+-----+------------------------------+